Prune Juice for Constipation

 The laxative properties of prune juice come from sorbitol.
 Sorbitol is a 6-carbon carbohydrate that is similar to glucose.
 Sorbitol is in plums, prunes, and prune juice.
 Other fruits and berries also contain sorbitol.
 The sugary taste of sorbitol makes it a popular sweetener in soft drinks and candies.
 Sorbitol does have a few calories, but most of the sorbitol in food does not get absorbed by the digestive system.
 The unabsorbed sorbitol becomes part of the stool in the large intestine.
 Because sorbitol can dissolve in water, it increases the concentration of solutes in the stool.
 This drives osmosis to bring water from the tissues of the large intestine into the stool.
 Stool with a higher water content is more malleable and passes through the colon more easily.
 Prune juice belongs to the osmotic laxative class of constipation remedies.
 Osmotic products bring water from the tissue of the large intestine into the stool.

 The downside to prune juice for some, may be its taste, its calories (120 per 6 oz serving) , sugars (12 grams per serving) and iron.
 Other osmotic options include supplements.
-H2Go, a patented magnesium supplement, is a hyperosmotic agent.
+H2Go, a unique magnesium supplement, is a hyperosmotic agent.
 It brings large water into the stool through osmosis.
 H2Go is effective for many people at low intake (2 H2Go mini tabs daily) because of its three dimensional shape.

 Quick Facts about Plums, Prunes, and Prune Juice